nix-community/nix-direnv/README.md

 nix-env -f '<nixpkgs>' -iA nix-direnv
 ```

-Than follow the home-manager installation except for the `$HOME/.config/nixpkgs/home.nix` changes.
+Then follow the home-manager installation except for the `$HOME/.config/nixpkgs/home.nix` changes.

 ## Installation from source